putridparrot/TransformConfig/README.md

-# TransformConfig
+# Transform Config

-Transforms configuration files such as appsettings.json via a command line tool
+Transforms configuration files by merging the appsettings.{env}.json file with the appsettings.json file.